Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="availability-two-types-of-availability-alerts"></a>
 ### Two types of availability alerts
 1. User Failed At Least Once (FALO): when users have at least one load failure.
-2. User Failed Always (FA): when users are not able to successfully load (they try to load at least once).
+2. User Failed Always (FA): when users do not have any successfully loads after they try to load at least once.

 <a name="availability-how-often-do-they-run"></a>
 ### How often do they run?